Academic Rules and Regulations

 - Week 7 to the end of the term: Drops are not allowed.
-A Late Drop Petition is submitted and must be approved by the Enrollment Review Committee.
+Students must submit a Late Drop Petition which must be approved by the Enrollment Review Committee.
 Petitions are only approved for extenuating circumstances with supporting documentation.
 If a late drop is granted, students remain responsible for the tuition and fees assessed for the course as they received instruction and held a seat in the course.

-- Start of week two up the half the course duration (50%) a student may drop the course, and a DR (drop grade) will appear on the transcript.
+- From the start of week two up the half the course duration (50%), a student may drop the course, and a DR (drop grade) will appear on the transcript.

-- Day after half the course duration, a Late Drop Petition is submitted and must be approved by the Enrollment Review Committee.
+- Following one day after half the course duration, a student must submit a Late Drop Petition which must be approved by the Enrollment Review Committee.
 Petitions are only approved for extenuating circumstances with supporting documentation.
 If a late drop is granted, students remain responsible for the tuition and fees assessed for the course as they received instruction and held a seat in the course.